Truist Bank CD rates

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 In 2019, BB&T and SunTrust banks merged to form a new bank that became Truist.
-Over the last two years, services from the two former banks have moved over to Truist, with the transition scheduled to be completed by the end of the first quarter of 2022.
-For customers of either of the former banks, the merger means they may see changes in what kinds of accounts are available to them and what features the accounts have.
+Since then, services from the two former banks have moved over to Truist.
+Customers of both former banks have seen changes in what kinds of accounts are available to them and what features the accounts have.

 Truist CD Rates

 Truist offers one type of certificate of deposit, a personal CD with four term options.
 Each requires a minimum $1,000 deposit.
 At the end of the term, the CD can either be redeemed or renewed.
 An early withdrawal penalty applies to funds withdrawn before the end of the term, which may include a portion of the principal.